 Repeat Rounds 1-4 eight more times.
 After that repeat Rounds 1 and 2 once more.
 Your hat must measure about 20-21 cm now.

-Shaping the crown of misty moss beanie:
+Shaping crown of the knit beanie:

 Round 1: [k3, k2tog] – repeat till the end of round.